chintootech/HelloLucene/README.md

-Indexing and Search using Lucene
+Mavenized version of Indexing and Search using Lucene 5.3.1
 =================